Myths: In many places in Germany, animal agriculture is the only way to produce food.

 The fact that humans are not dependent on animal food was officially confirmed by the American Society for Nutrition in 2016, among others.
 Accordingly, a purely plant-based diet is suitable for all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, older adulthood and for athletes.
 The consumption of animal products, on the other hand, is the cause of certain diseases, including ischemic heart disease, type 2 diabetes, hypertension, certain types of cancer and obesity .

 The University of Oxford confirmed in a study that plant-based diets are both the healthiest and the most climate-friendly .
 It is scientific consensus that the production of animal products requires many times more land compared to plant-based alternatives.
 A global meta-study by Oxford University proves the inefficiency: worldwide, 83% of agricultural land is used for the production of meat, aquaculture, eggs and milk, while these products provide only 18% of food calories and 37% of protein .
 In Germany, about 60% of agricultural land is used for animal husbandry (, p.32), but this figure increases significantly if the land used for the production of imported feed were included.

 Since the human body does not need animal products, land used for the production of animal products can thus be released.
-76% of the areas used for animal agriculture can be afforested or converted into peatland or biodiverse grassland .
+76% of the total areas used for food can be afforested or converted into peatland or biodiverse grassland .